 17 Mar Shadow Inventory….What Is It?

 The term “shadow inventory” is commonly seen on the television, newspapers, and online news outlets.
 However, a lot of people remain confused about what the term is and what it means for the overall housing market.
-I feel as though a lot of news outlets have not done a good job actually explaining shadow inventory, which is why I aim to educate others on this term its implications for the Orange County and Huntington Beach housing market.
+I feel as though a lot of news outlets have not done a good job actually explaining shadow inventory, which is why I aim to educate others on this term its implications for the Orange County and Huntington Beach real estate market.

 What It Is: